Email List Building: 8 Best List Building Strategies for 2021

 In-store.
 Foot traffic can be converted to mailing list subscribers by using signup sheets at your store or checkout desk.
 Get creative – if someone at the changing booth requested an item that’s currently unavailable, nudge them to signup for stock updates or new arrivals.
 Just make sure you get their full consent when collecting this information offline.

 Trade shows.
 Trade shows offer great opportunities for businesses to network with other wholesalers as well as selling directly to consumers.
-Email information can be captured using the same signup sheets, upon purchase, hosting giveaways, etc.
+Email information can be captured using the same signup sheets, upon purchase, hosting giveaways, etc. If you’re handing out business cards here you could also encourage sign-ups on these.

 Direct mail.
 If your business uses direct mail to send marketing collateral, you might want to include a call-to-action or QR code that links people to sign up for “paperless” news.
 Most people will opt to receive information about sales digitally rather than traditionally, and promotions are easier to manage when they are digitally recorded.